noblesamurai/swiftest/README.md

 It's trivial to use a transform for the above rule, too, to make a generic helper to ensure a given screen is being shown.

-Note that `switch_screen` cannot actually cause your program to move from one screen to another - it only changes the @screen object, and ensures that the given screen is indeed the one being displayed.
+Note that `switch_screen` cannot actually cause your program to move from one screen to another - it only changes the `@screen` object, and ensures that the given screen is indeed the one being displayed by checking its `current_when` clause.

 You will probably need special logic to move the program from one state to another if it's unpredictable from where you'll be encountering scenarios.

     When /^the user clicks (the [A-Za-z ]+ button)$/ do |button|
       button.click